Key Takeaway

 Facial Flushing

 Some patients experience a warm, flushed sensation in the face shortly after injection.
 This is thought to be related to sermorelin's interaction with GHRH receptors and associated vasodilation.
-The flushing is typically brief, lasting anywhere from a few minutes to 20 minutes, and is not considered medically concerning.
+The flushing is typically brief, lasting anywhere from a few minutes to 20 minutes, and isn't considered medically concerning.

 Headache